rsln-s/variationaltoolkit/README.md

 # variationaltoolkit -- A Toolkit For Near-Term Quantum

 This is a set of tools that wrap up variational forms for optimization and more.
+Current version relies on Qiskit 0.15.0.

 ## Package Overview
 ![Flowchart](/images/HighLevelVariationalToolkit.png)